Unassisted childbirth: Risks

 In response to the recent growth in interest over unassisted childbirth, several national medical societies, including the Society of Obstetricians and Gynaecologists of Canada, the American College of Obstetricians and Gynecologists, and the Royal Australian and New Zealand College of Obstetricians and Gynaecologists, have issued strongly worded public statements warning against the practice.
 Professional midwives' associations, including the Royal College of Midwives and the American College of Nurse-Midwives also caution against UC.

 Unassisted childbirth has been linked to substantially elevated rates of both maternal and neonatal mortality.
 One of the few, and perhaps the only, formal investigation of the mortality rates associated with the practice was conducted by the Indiana State Board of Health in 1984, among members of a religious community in Indiana.
 The investigation found a perinatal mortality rate 2.7 times higher, and a maternal mortality rate 97 times higher than the state average.
 In this community, pregnant women receive no prenatal medical care and deliver at home without medical assistance.
 This community avoids not only prenatal medical care but all medical care.

 Unassisted childbirth comes with serious risks.
-If something comes wrong during labor, the mother and child might need assistance from trained medical staff.
+If something goes wrong during labor, the mother and child might need assistance from trained medical staff.
 According to the president of the American College of Obstetricians and Gynecologists, Thomas Purdon, twenty percent of all previously normal pregnancies turn into complications and high-risk situations during the course of labor that could result in serious adverse outcome to mother and baby, including death.

 OB-GYNs do not recommend home births, even when attended by a medical professional, if the mother has hypertension or when a breech birth is expected.
-A 2010 meta-analysis of existing research concluded that planned homebirths had a three times higher mortality rate for babies.
+A 2010 meta-analysis of existing research from Western countries concluded that "Less medical intervention during planned home birth is associated with a tripling of the neonatal mortality rate."

 Proponents

 The UC movement grew out of, and is an extension of the natural childbirth movement, pioneers of which include Grantly Dick-Read, Robert A. Bradley, and Fernand Lamaze.
+Jeannine Parvati Baker, a yogini, writer, poet, herbalist, and "spiritual midwife", coined the term freebirth to describe UC.

-Influential proponents of UC include Marilyn A. Moran, Jeannine Parvati Baker, and Laura K. Shanley.
-The Free Birth Society is one influential freebirth advocacy group; it sells online courses and private consultations.
-The founder of the Free Birth Society and the organization's instructors do not have medical training.
+The Free Birth Society (FBS) is one influential freebirth advocacy group; it sells online courses and private consultations as well as offering podcasts and social media content.
+The founders and instructors of FBS do not have medical training.
+Despite this, FBS content and instructors make medical claims and dispense health advice, minimizing the risks of serious complications and encouraging mothers to ignore dangerous signs.

+At least 48 mothers and babies have died preventable deaths or become permanently disabled after the FBS discouraged them from seeking medical care.
+FBS-trained "birth attendants" claim not to advertise themselves as licensed midwives, but because they dispense advice around pregnancy and birth, some mothers assume they are medically trained and able to assist in emergencies.